Role of Geology in a Country’s Growth

 Share On

-In this article, we’ll explore how geology — the scientific study of Earth’s structure, materials, and processes — plays a vital role in shaping the growth of any nation.
+In this article, we’ll explore how the geological study of Earth’s structure, materials, and processes plays a vital role in shaping the growth of any nation.
 From powering industries to informing urban planning and protecting communities, geology is a silent driver of progress.

-At the heart of every industrial economy lies a demand for natural resources — coal, oil, gas, metals, and rare earth elements.
+At the heart of every industrial economy lies a demand for natural resources such as coal, oil, gas, metals, and rare earth elements.
 These resources don’t just appear magically; they are found, studied, and extracted through the work of geologists.

 Mining and Minerals